awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 }
 ```

-For information about how set operators are used in DynamoDB to implement fine\-grained access to individual data items and attributes, see [Fine\-Grained Access Control for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/FGAC_DDB.html) in the *Amazon DynamoDB Developer Guide* guide\.
+For information about how set operators are used in DynamoDB to implement fine\-grained access to individual data items and attributes, see [Fine\-Grained Access Control for DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/FGAC_DDB.html) in the *Amazon DynamoDB Developer Guide*\.

-You can create a policy that allows users to see only the `PostDateTime`, `Message`, and `Tags` attribures\.
-If the user's request contains any of these attributes, it is allowed; but if the request contains any other attributes \(for example, `ID`\), the request is denied\.
-Logically speaking, you want to create a list of allowed attributes \(`PostDateTime`, `Message`, `Tags`\) and indicate in the policy that all of the user's requested attributes must be in that list of allowed attributes\.
+You can create a policy that allows users to see only the `PostDateTime`, `Message`, and `Tags` attributes\.
+If the user's request contains any of these attributes, it is allowed\.
+But if the request contains any other attributes \(for example, `ID`\), the request is denied\.
+Logically speaking, you want to create a list of allowed attributes \(`PostDateTime`, `Message`, `Tags`\)\.
+You also want to indicate in the policy that all of the user's requested attributes must be in that list of allowed attributes\.

 The following example policy shows how to use the `ForAllValues` qualifier with the `StringEquals` condition operator\.
 The condition allows a user to request *only* the attributes `ID`, `Message`, or `Tags` from the DynamoDB table named `Thread`\.